UPPMAX/UPPMAX-documentation/docs/software/python_parallel_jobs.md

 # How to run parallel jobs in Python

-This page describes how to run parallel jobs in Python.
+This page describes how to run parallel jobs in [Python](python.md).
-For the general pages on Python, go [here](python.md).

 Material here is taken partly from the parallel part of the online course [Python for Scientific